alexander-wayne/sprite-splitter/README.md

 # sprite-splitter

-A python script to easily split a spritesheet* into a bunch of individual files of a set size

-* A spritesheet is a large photo made up of smaller photos often used for game development
+A python script to easily split a spritesheet* into a bunch of individual files of a set size *A spritesheet is a large photo made up of smaller photos often used for game development

-Before Use:
+## Before Use:

-  *set filename variable to the path of your image *set the tile width and height variables to the size of your desired sprites
+  * set filename variable to the path of your image
+  * set the tile width and height variables to the size of your desired sprites
+       ```py

+       filename = "YOUR_IMAGE_PATH"

+       tile_width = 16
+       tile_height = 16